w3c/wai-wcag-videos/README.md

 - Conciseness (ie. is the script as short as possible?)
 - Realistic (ie. is the script providing a realistic example?)
 - Necessary (ie. is it necessary to cover this requirement as a video?)
-- Integrated captioning (ie. does the audio sufficiently describe all important visual information?)
+- Description of visuals (ie. does the audio sufficiently describe all important visual information?)
 - Spelling, grammar, wording, and other editorial aspects

 ### What *Not* to review